Duration of mandate and term of office of Head Auditor

 Auditing fees and additional fees

-The fee paid to audit firm PricewaterhouseCoopers for services relating to the audit of the annual financial statements of dormakaba Holding AG and Group companies and the consolidated financial statements of dormakaba Group came to around CHF 3.13 million in the 2017/18 financial year.
-In financial year 2017/18 dormakaba Group also paid expenses in the amount of around CHF 0.28 million for other consultancy services from PricewaterhouseCoopers.
-Approximately CHF 0.01 million of this was for general advisory services relating to acquisition projects and other consulting projects, and around CHF 0.13 million for taxation services (direct and indirect taxes).
-Another CHF 0.14 million was spent on support for subsidiaries relating to changes and/or implementation of new accounting practice rules or accounting questions and other projects.
+The fees paid to audit firm PricewaterhouseCoopers for services relating to the audit of the annual financial statements of dormakaba Holding AG and Group companies and the consolidated financial statements of dormakaba Group came to around CHF 2.9 million in the financial year 2020/21.
+In financial year 2020/21, dormakaba Group also paid expenses in the amount of around CHF 0.3 million for other consultancy services from PricewaterhouseCoopers.
+Approximately CHF 0.11 million of this was for general advisory services relating to acquisition projects and other consulting projects, and around CHF 0.1 million for taxation services (direct and indirect taxes).
+Another CHF 0.09 million was spent on support for subsidiaries relating to changes and/or implementation of new accounting practice rules or accounting questions and other projects.

 Information pertaining to external auditors

-Each year, the Board of Directors’ Audit Committee assesses the performance, fees and independence of the auditor and suggests to the Board of Directors which external auditor should be proposed to the Annual General Meeting for selection.
-Each year the Audit Committee also assesses the scope of external auditing, the audit plans and the relevant processes and discusses the results of the audit with the external auditors.
-You can find more information about the Audit Committee here.
+Each year, the AC of the BoD assesses the performance, fees, and independence of the auditor and suggests to the BoD which external auditor should be proposed to the AGM for election.
+Each year, the AC also assesses the scope of external auditing, the audit plans and the relevant processes and discusses the results of the audit with the external auditors.
+You can find more information about the AC here.